datastaxdevs/workshop-spring-stargate/README.md

 ## 3. Load dataSet as a CSV

-Inserting a couple of values with CQLSH is great but quite verbose right ? we created the table and insert a couple of values.
+Inserting a couple of values with CQL console is great but quite verbose, correct?
+We created the table and inserted a few values.

-In Astra DB there is a tool too speed up that process and both create and import data from a CSV.
+In Astra DB there is a tool to speed up that process and both create and import data from a CSV, instead.

 ✅ **Step 3a: Download the dataset**

-To download the DATASET, **right-click** _(or CTRL + Click to open in new tab)_ the button below and download the targat file on your machine.
+To download the DATASET, **right-click** _(or CTRL + Click to open in new tab)_ the button below and download the target file on your machine.

-> _If the file open in the browser save it with the name `destinations.csv`.
-This is important as the filename will be the table name._
+> _If the file opens in the browser save it with the name `destinations.csv`.
+The name is important as the filename will be the table name._

 <p align="left">
 <a href="https://raw.githubusercontent.com/datastaxdevs/workshop-spring-stargate/main/dataset/destinations.csv">